Upgrade to Pro — share decks privately, control downloads, hide ads and more …

 technical people I know ... to solve technical problems requires them to work outside of the technical domain” – Allan Kelly, Return to Conway’s Law, 2006

-40. in/tdpauw @tdpauw.bsky.social @[email protected] thinkinglabs.io Acknowledgments: Els, the one I love.
+45. in/tdpauw @tdpauw.bsky.social @[email protected] thinkinglabs.io Acknowledgments: Ruth Malan for the many

-Synthesis of Form, Alexander, 1964 Organizations in Action: Social Science Bases of Administrative Theory, Thompson, 1967 How Do Committees Invent?, Melvin Conway, 1968 On the Criteria To Be Used in Decomposing Systems into Modules, Parnas, 1972 Organization Design: An Information Processing View, Galbraith, 1974 Structured Design, Edward Yourdon and Larry L. Constantine, 1979 The New Hacker's Dictionary (3rd ed.), Eric Raymond, 1996 Organisational patterns of agile software development, James Coplien & Neil Harrison, 2004 The Misalignment of Product Architecture and Organizational Structure in Complex Product Development, Sosa et al, 2004
+Synthesis of Form, Alexander, 1964 The Causal Texture of Organizational Environments, Emery and Trist, 1965 Organizations in Action: Social Science Bases of Administrative Theory, Thompson, 1967 How Do Committees Invent?, Melvin Conway, 1968 On the Criteria To Be Used in Decomposing Systems into Modules, Parnas, 1972 Organization Design: An Information Processing View, Galbraith, 1974 Structured Design, Edward Yourdon and Larry L. Constantine, 1979 The New Hacker's Dictionary (3rd ed.), Eric Raymond, 1996 Organisational patterns of agile software development, James Coplien & Neil Harrison, 2004 The Misalignment of Product Architecture and Organizational Structure in Complex Product Development, Sosa et al, 2004

 Collaboration and Awareness Tools, Cataldo 2006 The Impact of Misalignment of Organization Structure and Product Architecture on Quality in Complex Product Development, Gokpinar et al, 2007 Return to Conway's Law, Allan Kelly, 2006 Release It!, Michael Nygard, 2007 Conway's Law, Ruth Malan, 2008 Dealing with creaky legacy platforms, Jonny LeRoy and Matt Simons, 2010 Exploring the Duality between Product and Organizational Architecture: A Test of the “Mirroring” Hypothesis, Baldwin, MacCormack, Rusnak, 2012 Architecture without an end state, Michael Nygard, 2012 Sex in Title, and Other Stories, Pieter Hintjes, 2013